6 Reasons Why You Might Not Want to Let Go of Your Anxiety

 Sometimes we believe things to be true about ourselves no matter what others tell us.
 Women who have lived with anxiety for much of their lives believe, rightfully so, that they can stay pretty healthy with fairly substantial amounts of anxiety.
 This is true.
 You could, however, also feel better, if you learned and practiced techniques to deal your anxiety better.

 The key to managing anxiety is to accept that it is there.
 Make peace with it.
 This does not mean you should indulge in it or pay too much attention to it.
 Do not hate it.
 Do not wish it away.
-You do not have to aspire to eliminating all of your anxiety.
+You do not have to aspire to eliminate all of your anxiety.
 Work with it.
 Do your best to understand that it is a part of you, but do not be seduced by its powerful temptations.

 Pledge to learn tools and techniques to help you cope and live with it.